Table of contents

 To make sure you don’t get yourself into a sticky situation, we’ll go over some of the illegal things you do on the internet that are quite common but may lead to unwanted consequences.
 In addition to that, we'll cover the best ways to protect yourself online.

 Pro tip: Using a virtual private network (VPN) is always a good idea.
 Read further to find out how it can keep you out of serious trouble.
-If you are looking for a reliable, unlimited VPN, consider giving Clario a shot — get your 7-day free trial now.
+If you are looking for a reliable, unlimited VPN, consider giving Clario a shot — download it today.

 You probably cannot imagine modern life without watching a movie online or sharing some information, like photos or addresses, with people you know.
 Some of these innocent things can still be illegal; let’s take a closer look at what can get you in trouble.